16 Styles of Mid Century Modern Fences and Screens

 Midcentury MCM basketweave fence horizontal basketweave large spacers

-Louvered Fences
+8. Louvered and Pivoting Fences

 There are both operable and fixed louver fences.
-Operable louvers can be difficult to construct and maintain but in the right location, the flexibility is worth it.
+With fixed louvers, you must choose the direction of the slats ahead of time.
+Fixed-louver fences and screens block the views, wind, and light from one direction while allowing it from another, which can be used to your advantage.
+Operable louvers can be opened and closed at will, sort of like outdoor mini blinds.
+They can be difficult to construct and maintain but in the right location, the flexibility is worth it.
 Operable louver fences are particularly useful where you might want to block airflow or light at some times while allowing it at others, say in a coastal area with cooling summer breezes and frigid winter winds.
+Louvered fences, both fixed and operable, are more expensive than many other fence types due to the angles required for construction and/or moving parts.

 Midcentury modern MCM vertical fixed louver fence with a horizontal louvered gate